Learner072025/TutedudePython/README.md

 o	Subtraction
 o	Multiplication
 o	Division
-3. Displays the results of each operation on the screen.
+3. Displays the results of each operation on the screen.<br>

 Expected Output:
 The output should include the result of each operation performed, for example: